Hungarian director Ferenc Kosa, winner in Cannes, dies at 81

-BUDAPEST, Hungary (AP) — The Hungarian Academy of Arts says that Ferenc Kosa, winner of the best director award at the 1967 Cannes film festival, has died.
-He was 81.
+BUDAPEST, Hungary (AP) — Ferenc Kosa, winner of the best director award at the 1967 Cannes film festival, has died at 81, the Hungarian Academy of Arts said Wednesday.

-Kosa, who died Wednesday, was recognized for “Ten Thousand Days,” about the travails of a Hungarian peasant family from the 1930s onward.
+Kosa was recognized in Cannes for “Ten Thousand Days,” about the travails of a Hungarian peasant family from the 1930s onward.
 The film was banned for a few years by officials in communist Hungary because of its references to the 1956 anti-Soviet revolution.

+“Through his talent and commitment, (Kosa) played a defining role in the renovation of the Hungarian film artistry of the era,” the Hungarian Academy of Arts said. “‘Ten Thousand Days’ belongs by now to the classical assets of not just Hungarian, but universal film history.”

 Kosa co-wrote many of his scripts with poet and author Sandor Csoori and often worked with cinematographer Sandor Sara.
 Among the trio’s works are “Ten Thousand Days,” ”Judgment” (1970) and “Snowfall” (1974).